dynamsoft-docs/barcode-reader-docs/license-activation/set-trial-license-v8.2.md

 # How to set trial license

-If you are using the mobile edition (8.2+) or the JavaScript edition (8.2.5+), please check [how to apply for a private trial license](#how-to-apply-for-a-private-trial-license).
+From version 8.2, if you are using the mobile edition, please check [how to apply for a private trial license](#how-to-apply-for-a-private-trial-license).
 For other editions, please follow the steps below:

 ## Get a trial license key.